 - Give a secured card where limits are set in place

 Many college students overlook their credit card and forget to pay off their balances.
 That makes getting rid of debt even harder.
-To avoid this, parents should set boundaries prior to giving your college bound child a credit card.
+To avoid this, our credit counseling advice is to set boundaries prior to giving your college bound child a credit card.

 Do’s and Don’ts of Giving Your College Bound Child a Credit Card

 - Cosign on the credit card – By cosigning on the credit card, parents have the opportunity to monitor their child’s spending to ensure they are being responsible and not going on spending sprees.